redox-os/website/content/news/this-month-260331.md

 Jeremy Soller successfully executed the [libcosmic](https://github.com/pop-os/libcosmic) demo in the COSMIC compositor!

-This is the first advanced window content to be drawed in the compositor.
+This is the first advanced window content to be drawn in the compositor.

 <img src="/img/screenshot/cosmic-comp-libcosmic.png" class="img-responsive"/>

+## Deficit Weighted Round Robin Scheduler

+Akshit Gaur implemented a new CPU scheduler to fix idle processes stealing most of the CPU time from active processes and improving system performance with better CPU time distribution.

+He wrote a article about his work, you can read on [this] page.

 ## Namespace and Process CWD As Capabilities